-ment.
-This opt-out request will remain in effect for the current school r year only.

-I hereby exercise my rights under state and federal law and hereby reawards, photograph (as outlined above), major field of study, and da

-(student name), currentl y a student at

-(school name), not be rethis opt-out request will remain in effect for the current school year of eleased without prior written consent.
-I understand that only.

-Signed by (Check one.):

-Signature

-Name (Please print.) $\operatorname{JCPS}^{^{\! iny \!$

-Address

-City/State/ZIP

-Military Recruiter C Opt-Out Form

-FOR HIGH SCHOOL STU JDENTS ONLY

-If you do not want the student's name, address, and telephone number (regardless of age) or parent/guardian must sign this form and return If a Military Recruiter Opt-Out Form has been submitted at any time Jefferson County Public Schools (JCPS) policy is to release the direct month after the start of each school year.
-In order to be opted out, s in their junior year. n it to the school office within one month after enrollment. since August 2013, another submission is not necessary. tory information of the current juniors and seniors one

-I hereby exercise my rights under state and federal law and hereby re (student name), currentl ·

-(school name), not be re eleased to military recruiters without prior written consent.

-I understand that this opt-out request will remain in effect for my ent any time by notifying my school and/or school district in writing of m Signed by (Check one.): Eligible Student Parent/Guardia tire high school career and that I can revoke this option at my decision.
+I hereby exercise my rights under state and federal law and hereby w request that the name address grade level honors and awards, photograph (as outlined above), major field of study, and (student name), curre ntly a student at (school name), not be this opt-out request will remain in effect for the current school year e released without prior written consent.
+I understand that r only.
+Signed by (Check one.): Signature Name (Please print.)
+Address City/State/ZIP Military Recruiter If you do not want the student's name, address, and telephone nu (regardless of age) or parent/guardian must sign this form and returned if a Military Recruiter Opt-Out Form has been submitted at any time Jefferson County Public Schools (JCPS) policy is to release the direct month after the start of each school year.
+In order to be opted out in their junior year. urn it to the school office within one month after enrollment. ne since August 2013, another submission is not necessary. ectory information of the current juniors and seniors one I hereby exercise my rights under state and federal law and hereby(student name), curre (school name), not be I understand that this opt-out request will remain in effect for my eany time by notifying my school and/or school district in writing of Signed by (Check one.): Eligible Student Parent/Guard f my decision.
+Signature Name (Please print.)
+Address City/State/ZIP

-Signature

-Name (Please print.) $\operatorname{JCPS}^{^{\scriptscriptstyle{\mathrm{M}}}}$

-Address

-City/State/7IB